-Many shoppers are turned off by the proposition of taking on more credit card debt during the holidays – especially during a pandemic.
+Many shoppers are turned off by the thought of taking on more credit card debt.
 The risky proposition of increasing debt may be why shoppers have turned to point-of-sale (POS) financing – the technical term for Buy Now, Pay Later programs.

 However, according to a study published by Credit Karma, one in three U.S. consumers have fallen behind on one or more of their “Buy Now, Pay Later” payments.
 And 72% said that their credit score declined as a result.
 Though many shoppers may jump at the chance to make purchases in installments, some are more concerned about the hidden fees and the hassles of recouping money for returned items.